 iPhone users: Click on your conversational partner's name at the top of the screen to open the settings menu for this conversation.
 Click "Disappearing messages."

 Android users: Click the settings (three-dot) icon in the top right corner.
 Click "Disappearing Messages."

-Use the slider to set the amount of time you'd like to keep the messages, between 30 seconds to four weeks.
+Set to set the amount of time you'd like to keep the messages, between 30 seconds to four weeks.
 Alternatively, you can set a custom time.

 You can turn on disappearing messages for conversations with one person, as well as group chats.

 If you use Signal for desktop, consider turning it on there, too.